Paladin (comics): Fictional character biography

 Paladin had exhibited a certain amount of honor in some cases.
 For example, he was once hired by a corrupt government to assist rebels as part of a sting operation.
 He aided the rebels in a bomb-laying operation at a government facility.
 When the rebels were caught, his government handler remarked how lucky they were that the bomb had not gone off.
 Paladin replied, "I'm sorry, that would have been extra," and activated the bomb by remote control while driving away.

 In the 1990 one-shot The Punisher: No Escape, he was offered 10 million dollars by mobster Vincent Mangano to kill the Punisher.
 Paladin agreed to this arrangement, but did not succeed, and in the ensuing fight both of his legs were broken by the U.S. Agent.

 Paladin once took down Daredevil with a sniper rifle from a helicopter at a great distance.
 He did so for the FBI, in exchange for getting his record expunged.
 The hit, while serious, was not fatal; Paladin's sniper attack led to Daredevil's arrest.

-Paladin was a main character in the 2006 Heroes for Hire series, although as Misty Knight said he was just there for the money.
-As it turns out, he was a traitor to the group, only using the Heroes as a means to hunt down Captain America for S.H.I.E.L.D. as part of the Civil War.
+Paladin was a main character in Heroes for Hire, although as Misty Knight said he was just there for the money.
+As it turns out, he was a traitor to the group, only using the Heroes as a means to hunt down Captain America for S.H.I.E.L.D. as part of Civil War.

-He single-handedly defeated Captain America and the entire Heroes for Hire team, with the exceptions of Tarantula, and Orka, who weren't present when the fight took place, with a special gas weapon that affected the nervous system.
+He single-handedly defeated Captain America and the entire Heroes for Hire team, with the exceptions of Tarantula and Orka, who were not present when the fight took place, with a special gas weapon that affected the nervous system.
 He then radioed S.H.I.E.L.D. and told them he had Captain America in custody.
 However, he did not account for Shang-Chi's ability to hold his breath over an extended period (thanks to his martial arts training) and was overpowered by him.
 Shang-Chi then aided Captain America, who afterwards switched his costume with Paladin, causing S.H.I.E.L.D. to take Paladin instead into custody.